junxit/us-congress-bills-110/metadata.md

 - 2007-06-07 — Introduced in House
 - 2007-06-07 — Introduced in House
 - 2007-06-07 — Referred to the House Committee on Veterans' Affairs.
+- 2007-06-28 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2007-06-28 — Referred to the Subcommittee on Health.
+- 2007-06-28 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-07-17 — Committee Consideration and Mark-up Session Held.
+- 2007-07-17 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-07-27 — Placed on the Union Calendar, Calendar No. 169.
+- 2007-07-27 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+110-267.
+- 2007-07-27 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+110-267.